 Set against the Himalayas and with the immaculate Ganga flowing through it, the historic town of Rishikesh is a major tourist and pilgrimage destination in northern India, attracting visitors from all over the world in pursuit of calm.
 Rishikesh is rightfully referred to as the “yoga capital of the world.”
 The location is bustling with guests who have come to learn yoga and meditation.

-Rishikesh is home to a number of ashrams, some of which are internationally recognised as centres of philosophical study, yoga, and other old Indian healing traditions.
+Rishikesh is home to many ashrams, some of which are internationally recognised as centres of philosophical study, yoga, and other old Indian healing traditions.
 The Uttarakhand Tourism Development Board hosts the annual International Yog Festival (IYF) in this location, which draws thousands of yoga lovers.

 Rishikesh is also known for its small cafes, which serve both local and international cuisines and are frequently crowded with tourists.
 Surprisingly, in recent years, Rishikesh has become highly known for its colourful Holi celebrations, which are largely organised by private hotels and resorts.
 It is one of the best Places To Visit In India With Family In Low Budget.

 - Nearest Railway Station: Haridwar Railway Station (25 km)